 Digg simply continued to plug away by expanding its feature set.
 In March, it introduced the ability to rate individual comments and allowed users to follow others (and thus track the activities of their friends on the platform).

 Interestingly enough, the firm’s exponential growth also led to a growing list of problems.
 For instance, users began gaming the voting system by artificially pumping up stories for marketing purposes.
 Some of those users were even paid in the background.
 One story suggested that members were using Digg to inflate The Sun’s stock price by promoting a fake story about Google wanting to acquire the company.

-Later that year, in August, Digg introduced version three of its product, which brought a variety of new features along, including new categories (such as sports or gaming) or new user engagement visualizations (namely Digg Stack and Digg Swarm).
+Later that year, in August, Digg introduced version three of its product, which brought a variety of new features such as new categories (e.g., sports or gaming) and new user engagement visualizations (namely Digg Stack and Digg Swarm).

 However, that wasn’t even the biggest story of the year.
 The success of Digg and Diggnation made Rose a media darling and the poster child of the Web 2.0 era.
 This prompted Business Week to run a cover story on him in which they stated that “at 29, Rose was on his way either to a cool $60 million or to total failure.”

 Instead, they went on to raise another round of funding (Series B) in December 2006.
-This time, much of its existing backer poured in $8.5 million into the startup.
+This time, much of its existing backers chimed in with another $8.5 million.
 They used that cash to make some fundamental changes to the system.

 In February 2007, Digg removed its list of top users, who it ranked based on the number of stories they’ve been able to push to its front page.
 Given their vast follower counts, upvotes of those users often held much bigger weight.
 Apparently, some of those users took advantage of that by gaming Digg’s voting mechanism.